codesandbox/docs/packages/projects-docs/pages/learn/environment/vm.md

 ---
-title: Environment
+title: VM Configuration & Persistence
-description: Configure your environment in CodeSandbox.
+description: The specs of our VMs and how we persist files
 ---

 import { Callout } from 'nextra-theme-docs'